 Driving your car every day keeps the battery charged and active for years.

-You don’t drive your jet ski as often, and its battery goes flat quicker because of this.
+You don’t drive your watercraft as often, and the battery goes flat quicker because of this.

-Keeping your jet ski battery charged and active for years is easy with a solar battery charger.
+Keeping your battery charged and active for years is easy with a solar battery charger.

-I’m a fan of the ALLPOWERS 18V 5W Portable Solar Car Battery Charger for my watercraft but anything that charges a 12-volt battery and is under 5 watts will do.
-These solar panel chargers will work for any Kawasaki, Yamaha, Sea-Doo, Honda, Polaris, or even a Stand-up Jet Ski.
+I’m a fan of the ALLPOWERS 18V 5W Portable Solar Car Battery Charger (Amazon Link Ad), but anything that charges a 12-volt battery and is under 5 watts will do.

-Fenders (also called bumpers) are a must-have accessory when you dock your watercraft and don’t want to damage the hull.
+Fenders (also called bumpers) are great when you dock and don’t want to damage the hull.

-Fenders for the front and rear on one side is all you need.
-The HULL HUGRHH-P1B PWC Fender works great because of its hinged design.
+Fenders for the front and rear on one side are all you need.
+The kemimoto PWC Boat Fender (Amazon Link Ad) works great because of its hinged design.

 Tip: Before docking, you’ll want to have the fenders out and on the side you plan on docking at.

-Sucking stuff up in your jet ski propulsion system is the same feeling as getting a flat tire in your car.
-Both are not fun, and both leave you stranded til you get the problem fixed.
+Sucking stuff up in your propulsion system is the same feeling as getting a flat tire in your car.
+Both are not fun, and both leave you stranded until you get the problem fixed.

 What if they made a tool that lowered the chances of getting a flat tire, I bet you would buy it.
-That is what a shock tube or also known as an impeller protector does; it’s a tool to keep you from sucking up your towing lines.
+That is what a shock tube or also known as an impeller protector (Amazon Link Ad) does; it’s a tool to keep you from sucking up your towing lines.

 Every tube is different, so it’s essential to get the one that fits your style of riding.

-AIRHEAD AHRE-12 Rebel Tube, Rope and Pump Kit – A great starter tube that is a playful one seater.
-You’ll have more fun on a single rider tube like this one than many of the bigger and heavier tubes.
+- Airhead Rebel 54 Inch 1 Person Durable Towable Tube Kit (Amazon Link Ad) – A great starter tube that is a playful one-seater.
+You’ll have more fun on a single-rider tube like this one than many of the bigger and heavier tubes.

-SPORTSSTUFF 53-2213 Big Mable Towable – A personal favorite of mine, the Big Mable is easy going and perfect for someone new to tubing.
-You’ll still have a blast with this tube but it has more handles and a plusher ride than other tubes.
-One of the best selling towable tubes I’ve seen.
+- SPORTSSTUFF 53-2213 Big Mable Towable (Amazon Link Ad) – A personal favorite of mine, the Big Mable is easy-going and perfect for someone new to tubing.
+You’ll still have a blast with this tube, but it has more handles and a plusher ride than other tubes.
+One of the best-selling towable tubes I’ve seen.

-SPORTSSTUFF 53-2030 4K Booster Ball for Towables – This is not a tube but something you add if you want to enhance the experience.
+- SPORTSSTUFF 53-2030 4K Booster Ball for Towables (Amazon Link Ad) – This is not a tube, but something you add if you want to enhance the experience.

-AIRHEAD AHM2-2 Mach 2 Towable – A 2 person tube that allows you to sit in a cockpit which gives you a more secure fit especially for the kids.
+- AIRHEAD AHM2-2 Mach 2 Towable (Amazon Link Ad) – A 2-person tube that allows you to sit in a cockpit which gives you a more secure fit, especially for the kids.

-WoW Watersports, Thriller Deck Tube, Towable, Wild Wake Action – Not for the faint of heart but instead for someone who wants a real tubing experience.
+- WOW Watersports Thriller Deck Tube Water Towable Tube (Amazon Link Ad) – Not for the faint of heart, but instead for someone who wants a real tubing experience.
 All I can say is hold on tight as you’re in for a wild and fun ride!

-Let’s not forget about the accessories that go along with towable tubes.
+Let’s not forget about the items that go along with towable tubes.